Aton Kamanda

 About a theory of intelligence and cognition.

-• The free energy principle is currently the most convincing theory of cognition, it is very powerful in that it doesn't only try to explain what cognition is, it explains the mathematical rules that any agent doted with cognition should follow in any possible world.
-The brain can be viewed as a particular solution nature found to implement approximate bayesian inference in biological organisms and AI research can be viewed as finding the best ways to implement it into machines which what Solomonoff's algorithmic probability theory is about.
+• The free energy principle is currently the most convincing theory of cognition, it is very powerful in that it doesn't only try to explain what cognition is, it explains the mathematical rules that any agent doted with cognition should follow.
+The brain can be viewed as a particular solution nature found to implement approximate bayesian inference in biological organisms and AI research can be viewed as finding the best ways to implement it into machines with computational restraints which what Solomonoff's algorithmic probability theory is about.

 • A lot of complex mental phenomena previously thought to be mysterious make a lot more sense under this paradigm, such as perception and action, consciousness, its ineffability, emotions, and selfhood, or mental disorders such as schizophrenia, addiction, and maybe even depression.